pgillich/kind-on-dev/README.md

 ### WSL2

-Only WSL2 with KinD combination is supported.
+Only WSL2 with KinD and K3d combination is supported.

 Before starting the install, `max_user_watches` and `max_user_instances` must be set properly (`sysctl --system`).